 The strategic objectives and the basic values are defined in the Strategic Plan, 2017-2019 and according to this document the vision of the State Statistical Office is to be recognised as an institution that provides quality, timely and internationally comparable statistical data.

 The State Statistical Office is located in Skopje and 307 persons (situation: January 2016) work in the institution.
-Since January 2015, the State Statistical Office is being managed by Mrs. Lidija Kostovska, who is responsible for her work before the Government of the former Yugoslav Republic of Macedonia.
+Since January 2015, the State Statistical Office is being managed by Mrs. Lidija Kostovska, who is responsible for her work before the Government of the Republic of North Macedonia.
 In order to fulfill the professional challenges, in 2015, the new organisational scheme of the institution was brought.

 Expert and advisory body of the state statistics is the Statistical Council .
 The Council members are appointed by the Parliament of the Republic of North Macedonia.